flybywiresim/docs/docs/pilots-corner/beginner-guide/descent.md

     - Check that the /LS/GLS identification is displayed on the PFD.
 - `RAD NAVAIDS` (`RNAV` page on MCDU): Selected/Identified
     - Ensure that appropriate radio NAVAIDS are tuned and identified.
 The A32NX is capable of autotuning to the correct frequency.

-        !!! warning "Autotuning"
-            Not available in the Stable Version of the A32NX.

     - For NDB approaches, manually select the reference NAVAID.

 #### Approach Checklist